chengxiaocx/chengxiaocx.github.io/index.md

 ## Publications

-- **Xiao, C.**, & Liu, J. (*under review*).
+- **Xiao, C.**, & Liu, J. (*in revision*).
 Semantic effects on the perception of emotional prosody in native and non-native Chinese speakers.
 - **Xiao, C.**, & Liu, J. (*in revision*).
 The perception of emotional prosody in Mandarin Chinese words and sentences.
 - Wang, B. X., Chen, S., Zhou, F., Liu, J., **Xiao, C.**, Chan, A., & Tang, T. (2024).
 English Prosodic Focus Marking by Cantonese Trilingual Children with and without Autism Spectrum Disorder. *Journal of Speech, Language, and Hearing Research*, 1-20. [link](https://doi.org/10.1044/2023_JSLHR-23-00508)
 - Liu, J., & **Xiao, C.**(2021).
 Tone category learning should serve tone word learning: an experiment of integrating pronunciation teaching in L2 Chinese curriculum.
 In Edited Volume *The acquisition of Chinese as a second language pronunciation: Segments and prosody*.
 Edited by Yang, Chunsheng: Springer. [link](https://doi.org/10.1007/978-981-15-3809-4_6)